davidsonfellipe/awesome-wpo/README.md

 * [grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify) - A Grunt plugin to concatenate and minify Javascript files.
 * [clean-css](https://github.com/jakubpawlowicz/clean-css) - A fast, efficient, and well tested CSS minifier for node.js.
 * [django-compressor](https://github.com/django-compressor/django-compressor) - Compresses linked and inline javascript or CSS into a single cached file.
+* [JShrink](https://github.com/tedious/JShrink) - JShrink is a PHP class that minifies javascript so that it can be delivered to the client quicker.